hedi0/Smart_DustBin/README.md

 ### Testing Requirements

-*   If applicable, include unit tests for new fe
-*   Provide instructions on how to manually test your changes if automat
+*   If applow to manually test y